f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 System Settings via the API
 ===========================

 If you would prefer to automate the setup of the rSeries appliance, there are API calls for all of the examples above.
-To set the DNS configuration (servers and search domains) for appliance use the following API call.
-For any API calls to rSeries F5OS layer it is important to include the header **Content-Type** **application/yang-data+json** and use port 8888 as seen below:
+To set the DNS configuration (servers and search domains) for the appliance use the following API call.
+For any API calls to the rSeries F5OS layer it is important to include the header **Content-Type** **application/yang-data+json** and use port 8888 as seen below:

 .. code-block:: bash